mekwall/ffmpeggy/README.md

 - `percent`: An estimation of the progress percentage
 - `q`: The current quality scale (qscale).
 This is rarely used and is often just set to 0.

+#### `writing` - `(fileName: string) => void`

+Fires when ffmpeg reports that it has begun writing to a file.
+This can be used to track which fragment ffmpeg is currently writing to or when it updates a playlist.

 ## Why another ffmpeg wrapper?

 Because I wasn't happy with the ones that already exists.
 Most of them are badly maintained, and/or lacking TypeScript typings or are too complex for my taste.
 I started coding on this a while back for another project and it's been working really well so figured it deserved it's own package.